RemyDinh/DA-Jobmarket/README.md

 2. _location_ column was cleaned and coordinates of the cities were added using the tidygeocoder package, to allow for the creation of maps.
 3. _jobType_ column was standardized and brought down to Full-time/Part-time/Other/Unknown.
 4. _salary_ column was cleaned and standardized to show the annual wage for all of the job postings, resulting in the new column _numeric_salary_.
-5. _description_ column was searched through for the mentioning of X's top 10 data analyst skills and for each skill a binary column was created.
+5. _description_ column was searched through for the mentioning of Luke Barousse's (SOURCE) top 10 data analyst skills and for each skill a binary column was created.
 6. ChatGPT was used to label the required experience level, based on job descriptions.
 The prompt can be found under XXX and the output file XXX

 ### Analysis & Visualization (Dashboard)